 Regardless of the tendency among traditional church denominations to deny the manifestation and even the existence of angels (and demons,) it remains a Scriptural, as well as a practical reality that spirits do appear, speak, and propel many of the thoughts and actions of human beings.

 Disgustingly, someone actually wrote to us saying, “Angels have sex in heaven, as they were created with the necessary tools, according to Gen. 6!
 They do multiply themselves, as there are female angels as well as males.
 In Mark 12:25, Jesus spoke on the marriage covenant; He did not say that angels are male only and do not multiply themselves.”

 God commanded His material creation on earth to multiply after their own kinds.
-However, for HUMANS, our most holy God created the marriage covenant to multiply and raise families.
+However, for HUMANS, our most holy God created the marriage covenant to multiply and raise Godly families.
 HUMANS, who are still "LOWER" than the angels while living one earth, (Lu.
 20:36,) need to marry, but there is no such need in heaven.
 Angels remain a different species from departed human spirits, as explained in Hebrews chapters 1 and 2.
-The holy angelic race is incomprehensibly higher and explicitly different from the human species!
-In heaven, however, they have one thing in common: they do not marry or have sex, as they have no need to multiply!
+The holy angelic race is incomprehensibly higher and drastically different from the human species.
+In heaven, however, human spirits and angelic spirits have one thing in common: they do not marry or have sex, as they have no need to multiply!